At a Glance

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

-The Bachelor of Arts and Bachelor of Science in Allied Health programs provide an environment where undergraduate students can develop a Christian worldview and learn to integrate their faith into their future careers as allied health professionals.
+The Bachelor of Arts and Bachelor of Science in Allied Health degrees provide an environment where undergraduate students can develop a Christian worldview and learn to integrate their faith into their future careers as allied health professionals.
 The major comprises a curriculum consistent with the requirements for a broad range of allied health careers.